Nekiechan/NekoMine-MP/README.md

 # [![NekoMine-MP](https://raw.githubusercontent.com/Nekiechan/NekoMine-MP/master/Neko/NekoMine-MP/images/NekoMine.jpg)](https://nekocraftforums.blogspot.com)
 ### NekoMine-MP is a server software for Minecraft Pocket Edition in PHP.
 NekoMine-MP is a fork of PocketMine (PMMP) and ### Tesseract as well as ClearSky!
 NekoMine-MP is a project im working on with creative new commands!
+### NekoMine-MP also is aimed towards 32bit systems (like Raspberry Pi's etc) and may not work correctly on 64 bit systems! if you find any bugs report them in issues!
 [![Build Status](https://travis-ci.org/Nekiechan/NekoMine-MP.svg?branch=master)](https://travis-ci.org/Nekiechan/NekoMine-MP)

 ### Setup, help & support, FAQs